7 best practices when designing for accessibility

 Make navigation and focus states easily identifiable

-Focused states help communicate to users when they’ve highlighted an element on a website’s interface using their keyboard or voice.
+Focus states help communicate to users when they’ve highlighted an element on a website’s interface using their keyboard or voice.
 These indicators are not supported by other visual cues.
-Go ahead and visit a website on a laptop or desktop computer.
-Press the tab button repeatedly.

-Look for a visual-focus indicator.
+Look for a visual focus indicator.
 Do different elements of the site become highlighted?
 Usually this means outlines around buttons, links, or input fields.
-These focused states are super helpful for people with limited mobility or who use screen readers.
-Yet more and more websites lack them.
+These focused states are super helpful for people with limited mobility or who use screen readers yet more and more websites lack them.

 Write useful alternative text for images